PERM (Labor Certification) Frequently Asked Questions

 A: Dissimilar Jobs

-An employer may use experience gained by the alien in a different job if it can prove that the experience is not “substantially comparable” to the job for which certification is being sought.
+An employer may use experience gained by the foreign national in a different job if it can prove that the experience is not “substantially comparable” to the job for which certification is being sought.
 “A substantially comparable job or position means a job or position requiring performance of the same duties more than 50% of the time.”
 Evidence would include “position descriptions, percentages of time spent on various duties, organizational charts, and payroll records.”

 Disallows any Education or Training Paid by the Employer